sciamp-dev/api-project-2019/README.md

-# Final test for the course "Algorithms and Principles of CS"
+# Project of "Algorithms and Principles of CS"

 ## Problem
 Social network like structure.
 There are named entities and named relations.
 Relations between entities are mono directional.